 Downside: The rewards are pretty basic – 1.5x points everything and you can use the points to remove travel purchases from your statement.
 You’ll probably want to use this card as a backup for special situations, and another card with better rewards for your other spending.

-Offer: Get 40,000 points after you use your new Card to make $3,000 in purchases in your first 3 months.
-Terms and conditions apply.
+Offer: Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
+Terms Apply.
+(See Rates & Fees)

 What’s great: The biggest variety of lounge access options available, plus other travel perks.